How to Get an SSL Certificate [+10 Best Free SSLs]

 • Extended Validated (EV) Certificates.
 I pick the EV certificate when the highest level of security is needed when sensitive information is being exchanged, such as financial transactions.

-The type of SSL I choose depends on what types of actions I expect users to take on the site.
+The type of SSL I choose depends on what type of actions I expect users to take on the site.
 SSL certificates can be expensive if you don‘t know where to look or what you’re buying.
 Luckily, I'm here to help you.

 1. Verify your website’s information through ICANN Lookup.